 - If you have received a COVID-19 vaccination, you must provide the manufacturer name at the time of donation.
 There is no wait period after vaccination for recipients of the Moderna or Pfizer vaccines, according to the Red Cross.

 How Can I Help During a Blood Emergency?

 In order to ensure an adequate supply is available in emergencies, “we need to make sure people understand that giving blood is something that we all need to commit to,” said Sullivan.
 That commitment can come in a variety of ways.
 Below are a few ways to support blood needs across the country.

 The most direct way to help is to give blood.
-Waiting periods between giving vary by the type of donation (ranging from 7 days for platelets and 16 weeks for red blood cells).
-Use AABB’s (American Association of Blood Banks) blood bank locator to find where to donate blood nearest you.
+Waiting periods between giving vary by the type of donation (ranging from seven days for platelets and 16 weeks for red blood cells).
+Use the American Association of Blood Banks (AABB) blood bank locator to find where to donate blood nearest you.

 This can include donating a specific blood component based on your blood type or current need, as well as donating through a hospital to serve a specific patient population.

 If you are a recovered COVID-19 patient, you can donate with the intent to donate convalescent plasma to a patient in-need.
 Learn more about convalescent plasma donation on the Food and Drug Administration’s website.